kaihchang/sweep_bling_LP_vial_flash/README.md

 # sweep_bling_LP_vial_flash
 This is my first time making my own split keyboard from open-source files.
 Edited and ordered PCB and components myself.
-I chose to go with Pro Micros, but on hindsight I probably should have went for RP2040 versions, but I didn't aim high at the time.
+I chose to go with Pro Micros.
+On hindsight I probably should have went for RP2040 versions, but I didn't aim high at the time.
 Still, I should have went straight for nice!nanos.
 Assembled a Ferris Sweep Bling LP with a pro micro.
 Flashed QMK first, then Vial.

 ZMK version (currently private):